Geokerzman/dota-bootcamper/README.md

-# Dota Stats Tracker
+# Dota-bootcamper

-Dota Stats Tracker is a web application designed to provide detailed statistics and insights for Dota 2 players.
+Dota-bootcamper is a web application designed to provide detailed statistics and insights for Dota 2 players.
 Using the OpenDota API, the application fetches and displays data such as player information, match history, live games, leaderboards, and hero stats.
 The backend is built with Node.js and Express, and the frontend is powered by React.

 ---